-You might enjoy 10 Great Julia Donaldson Books
+You May Also Enjoy 10 Great Julia Donaldson Books to Enjoy with Kids

 #3.
 ABC by Dr. Seuss

-You might also enjoy 30 Magical Christmas Books Kids Love & 10 Great Stories for Kids You Should Have in Your Home
+You May Also Enjoy 10 Great Stories for Kids You Should Have in Your Home

 Then there is Man.
 He comes to the forest with weapons that can wound an animal.
 Bambi is scared that Man will hurt him and the ones he loves.
 But Man can’t keep Bambi from growing into a great stag himself, and becoming the Prince of the Forest.